Hardenstein Castle

 Can I buy tickets online?

-Comfortable clothing and sturdy shoes are recommended for exploring the castle and its surroundings, especially due to uneven surfaces.
+Comfortable clothing and sturdy shoes are recommended for exploring the castle and its surroundings.
+Consider dressing in layers to accommodate changing weather conditions.

 Location